©

 Scouting the Arctic

-Step into a David Attenborough documentary - in real life
+Step into a David Attenborough documentary - in Real Life

 The best summer adventures can be found in the true wilderness, far off the beaten tracks.
 The area around Isfjord Radio will introduce you to the true Svalbard and the wonders of the high Arctic.